atanumallik1/SpringSecurityGeneral/README.md

 	* if the authentication is successful , it returns the `Principal` object based on found `UserDetail`
 	* If the authentication is not successful it will trow exception

+	**Note:**
-	Note: `Authentication` object which is the result of a successful authentication is put in a `ThreadLocal` variable.
+	* `Authentication` object which is the result of a successful authentication is put in a `ThreadLocal` variable.
 So that all other classes can read it from there.

 	For Remember Me flow  thsi object is put somewhere else via anotehr suitable filter

+	* `AuthenticationContext` holds the `Authentication` object.
+Before authentication the object contains the `credential` ; after succesful authentication it contains the `Principal`